SnowBall Express Finds New Steam with the Gary Sinise Foundation and Sends 2000 Gold Star Families To Disney

 From about 300 family members in 2006, to about 1700 children and widow(er)s in 2018, every single attendee is welcomed with open arms – and for most of those years, two of those arms have belonged to Gary Sinise.

-It took Board Members just a few minutes with Gary Sinise to gain his support.
+It took Snowball Express Board Members just a few minutes with Gary Sinise to gain his support.
 Perhaps it would even be more fitting to say they had him at “Hello,” for the amount of patriotism and commitment to our military families running through Gary Sinise’s veins is unparalleled in any other supporter.
-He was instantly smitten with SnowBall.
+He was instantly smitten with Snowball.

-This week Gary Sinise has kicked it up a notch higher, as he announced that SnowBall Express is now an official program of the Gary Sinise Foundation.
+In 2017 Gary Sinise kicked it up a notch higher, as he announced that Snowball Express was now an official program of the Gary Sinise Foundation.

-Now, the Gary Sinise Foundation has officially wrapped its arms around Gold Star Children and spouses.
+Now, the Gary Sinise Foundation has officially wrapped its arms around Gold Star Children and Snowball Express by flying almost 2,000 of them to Disney for some Christmas cheer.

 FOLLOW THE GARY SINISE FOUNDATION AND SNOWBALL EXPRESS